JasperFx/lamar/docs/guide/ioc/diagnostics/index.md

             // And the rest of your application's
             // DI registrations.
             services.IncludeRegistry<TestClassRegistry>();

+            // This one was problematic with oddball type names,
+            // so it's in our testing
+            services.AddHttpClient();
         })

         // Call this method to start your application